Domiii/self-asssessment-app/README.md

 ### TODO
+* Get data in RefWrapper (currently passed into component as prop from @firebase decorator from store.firebase.data)
-* Implement generalized Firebase interface
+* Implement generalized Firebase interface (RefWrapper)
 * Re-implement original prototype: http://codepen.io/Domiii/pen/MbGLxJ
 * Convert question data to new format (and keep as separate file)
 * Store responses in FB